 A Biochemical Society Scientific Meeting

-Abstract deadline: to be announced.
+Abstract deadline: closed

-Earlybird registration deadline: to be announced.
+Earlybird registration deadline: 31 January 2019

 BMPs (body morphogenetic proteins) are members of the TGF-β family, which bind to and activate multiple receptor serine/threonine kinases.
 The BMP pathway regulates tissue development and regeneration.
 It has become clear that BMP signalling can be co-opted for both tumour initiation and promotion.
 These effects are strongly related to its role in regulating stem cells.
 Like TGF-β, BMP signalling can act as a tumour suppressor or tumour promoter, dependent on the microenvironmental context.
 For example, overexpression of the antagonist, Gremlin1 can promote colorectal cancer, while activating mutations in the BMP receptor kinase ALK2 drive a fatal paediatric glioma.

 The aim of this conference is to explore the mechanisms of BMP signal transduction and to discuss how genetic and epigenetic alterations result in aberrant signalling and how this leads to cancer.
 Microenvironmental control of cancer cell function is a research area of intense interest and as a key mesenchymal-epithelial signalling pathway, BMP signalling is emerging as a key therapeutic target.
 We aim to discuss in detail how to manipulate the pathway, both positively and negatively with small molecules or biologics.